-Items /issues that Council expects to be included in Baradine Workforce Accommodation Management Plan (as discussed in section 2.8.1)
+Items /issues that Council expects to be included in Workforce Accommodation Management Plan (as discussed in section 2.8.1)

 - 1. Site analysis, detailed layout, plans, elevations and sections - 2.
-Landscaping to the satisfaction of Council - 3.
-External lighting to the satisfaction of Council - 4.
+Landscaping - 3.
+External lighting - 4.
 Electrical connection - 5.
 Water supply to the satisfaction of Council - 6.
-Wastewater treatment to the satisfaction of Council - 7.
-Facilities provided in each unit - 8.
-Dining and kitchen facility details - 9.
-Recreational facility details (indoor and outdoor) to the satisfaction of Council - 10.
-Relationship to adjoining Camp Cypress and Baradine Showground - 11.
-Resident behaviour policy including monitoring of consumption of alcohol on site - 12.
-Information (coordinated by Council) welcoming residents into the community, including information about local businesses, services, recreation, cultural and sporting activities and organisations - 13.
-Strategies for assisting residents to access local facilities and services, including use of shuttle buses - Details of 24 hour operation to the satisfaction of Council, including timing of arrivals / departures of shuttle buses, residents, employees, suppliers and use of outdoor areas - 15.
-Access routes to the site for shuttle buses, residents, employees and suppliers and improvements and changes to intersection and road infrastructure to the satisfaction of Council - 16.
-Access, drop off, parking and delivery infrastructure and arrangements to the satisfaction of Council - 17.
-Access routes and arrangements during times of flood to the satisfaction of Council - 18.
-Street lighting upgrades in the vicinity to the satisfaction of Council - 19.
-Waste disposal and recycling arrangements to the satisfaction of Council - 20.
-Local employment arrangements and targets to the satisfaction of Council - 21.
-Local procurement arrangements and targets (including local suppliers and producers) to the satisfaction of Council - 22.
-Arrangements for medical, health and emergency services on site to the satisfaction of Council - 23.
-Neighbour and community engagement plans and complaint mechanisms, to the satisfaction of Council - 24.
+Facilities provided in each unit - 7.
+Dining and kitchen facility details - 8.
+Recreational facility details (indoor and outdoor) to the satisfaction of Council - 9.
+Resident behaviour policy including monitoring of consumption of alcohol on site - 10.
+Information (coordinated by Council) welcoming residents into the community, including information about local businesses, services, recreation, cultural and sporting activities and organisations - 11.
+Strategies for assisting residents to access local facilities and services, including use of shuttle buses - 12.
+Access routes to the site for shuttle buses, residents, employees and suppliers and improvements and changes to intersection and road infrastructure to the satisfaction of Council - 13.
+Access, drop off, parking and delivery infrastructure and arrangements to the satisfaction of Council - 14.
+Access routes and arrangements during times of flood to the satisfaction of Council - 15.
+Waste disposal and recycling arrangements to the satisfaction of Council - 16.
+Local employment arrangements and targets to the satisfaction of Council - 17.
+Local procurement arrangements and targets (including local suppliers and producers) to the satisfaction of Council - 18.
+Arrangements for medical, health and emergency services on site to the satisfaction of Council - 19.
+Neighbour and community engagement plans and complaint mechanisms, to the satisfaction of Council - 20.
 Infrastructure to remain on site after closure of facility ('legacy issues') to the satisfaction of Council (see section 2.7.4)